 3 Teens Kill 4 only ever released one album, but it was a good one, very much in synch with the temper of the increasingly nasty times.
 In the case of Tell Me Something Good, that meant grabbing some audio from the TV coverage of John Hinkley‘s attempted 1981 assassination of Ronald Reagan, laying it over some mutated funk and turning it into a cover of that Rufus song.
 And nobody complained really.
 Homeland Security were not called.
 Nobody got stuck on a no-fly list.
-Welcome to the 1980s when such at thing as an art underground was more than just a marketing term; it actually existed, a dark and mysterious place that was genuinely hard to get to, or get out of.
+Welcome to the 1980s when such a thing as an art underground actually existed, a dark and mysterious place that was genuinely hard to get to, and once there, get out of.

 “Believe it or not, it was actually half-way normal in certain circles to hate the Beatles at a certain point in the later 1980s, mainly due to twenty plus years of over-adulation, overexposure, over-everything.
 I remember one guy in particular, Ray, who had it narrowed down to only one song, the only Beatles track he could abide anymore, and he didn’t even know the title, just ‘from the White album, I think, the one about Sir Walter Raleigh being a stupid git for bringing tobacco to England.’
 Ray was trying to quit smoking at the time, suffering insomnia as a result, so he was miles past pleasantries.
 The Winter of Hate, we called it – those bile filled seasons of righteous aggravation and antipathy.
 The polar opposite of the Summer of Love.
 Ronald Reagan was also to blame.”
 (Philip Random)